 2. Bank pays very low return, FD pays better

 FD pays 3.5-7.5% depending on the time for which money is deposited.
 This interest is subject to tax according to normal income tax.
-Post tax the interest would be ~ 2.5-5%.
+Post-tax the interest would be ~ 2.5-5%.
 The bank interest (~4%) is also taxable beyond 10K of interest.
-Meaning if you have less than 2.5 in savings average over year, bank and FD are paying similar interests.
+Meaning if you have less than 2.5 in savings average over a year, banks and FD are paying similar interests.